Arias-Source/Forensic/IMPORTANT README.md

-I do not condone or endorse anything on this repository.
-The resources, websites, tools, and code provided are for educational purposes only.
-While the content shared here is not NSFW or illegal in nature, it is important to understand that how people use these resources is their responsibility.
-I am not responsible for any misuse or unlawful actions that may result from accessing or applying the information provided.
+I do not condone or endorse any activities associated with the links in this repository.
+This repository contains links to various resources, including websites related to piracy, security, and other topics.
+While these links are shared for educational purposes only, I am not responsible for how these resources are used.

+You are solely responsible for ensuring that your use of any linked content complies with all applicable laws and regulations.
+I do not support or encourage any illegal activities such as piracy, unauthorized content distribution, or any other unlawful actions.

-By using this repository, you agree to use the content legally, ethically, and responsibly.
+By accessing this repository, you agree to use the information responsibly and ethically.

-Use at Your Own Risk:
-The content here is provided "as is," without warranty of any kind, either expressed or implied.
-By accessing or using the content in this repository, you accept all risks associated with its use.
-I am not responsible for any damage, loss, or consequences that may arise from the use of this content.